-Because 9Ni steel has good comprehensive properties and price advantages, it is widely used in aerospace, petroleum, chemical industry, shipbuilding, marine engineering, electric power, metallurgy, machinery, nuclear energy and other fields.
+Due to its excellent comprehensive properties and cost advantages, 9Ni steel is extensively utilized in various industries such as aerospace, petroleum, chemical, shipbuilding, marine engineering, electric power, metallurgy, machinery, nuclear energy, and more.

-In this project, 9Ni steel not only requires high strength and excellent low-temperature toughness, but also requires SSC (sulfide stress corrosion) resistance under certain oil and gas conditions.
-Therefore, the welding process of 9Ni steel pipe system is studied.
+This post focuses on the construction of the oil and gas module project located under salt.
+In this project, the 9Ni steel is required to possess not only high strength and outstanding low-temperature toughness but also SSC (sulfide stress corrosion) resistance under specific oil and gas conditions.
+Therefore, the welding process of the 9Ni steel pipe system is under study.

 2. Weldability analysis of 9Ni Steel

 9Ni steel was developed by Inco in the United States during the 1940s.
 It is a medium-alloy steel containing 9% nickel, enabling it to exhibit low-temperature toughness of up to -196 ℃.

 When compared to austenitic stainless steel and austenitic iron-nickel alloy, 9Ni steel has a higher strength and lower cost.
 Additionally, 9Ni steel boasts better comprehensive mechanical properties than aluminum alloy.

 However, the material is prone to magnetization and is difficult to demagnetize.
 Additionally, welding technology requires stringent adherence to specific requirements.

 This article will analyze the weldability of 9Ni steel.

 Cold cracking is unlikely to occur when welding 9Ni steel with high nickel or medium nickel electrodes.
 However, when low nickel and high manganese electrodes are used with improper welding conditions such as low line energy and damp electrodes, cold cracking may occur.
 The generation of cold cracks has three aspects: